paulomi-mahidharia/AuthorRetrievalSystem/README.md

 # Team 3

 # Phase 3
-# how to run the project
 # How to run project:
-# Step1 : Import the project AuthorRetrival as a maven project in Eclipse.
+  Step1 : Import the project AuthorRetrival as a maven project in Eclipse.
-# Step2 : Run the mvn test command to check number of test cases running in terminal or eclipse.
+  Step2 : Run the mvn test command to check number of test cases running in terminal or eclipse.
-# Step3 : Run main.java to start application
+  Step3 : Run main.java to start application
-# Step4 : In the login and password page insert a and a
-# Step5 : You will redirected to search page where you can search authors
+  Step4 : In the login and password page insert a and a Step5 : You will redirected to search page where you can search authors

 ###Phase 2 - Initial System Design